PC-12 First Officers

 - Valid driver’s license

 PC-12 crew members may transition into the Jet Flight Operations based on seniority.
-PlaneSense has a growing fleet of Nextant 400XTi jets and will soon have six Pilatus PC-24 jets.
+PlaneSense has a fleet of four Nextant 400XTi jets and a growing fleet of Pilatus PC-24 jets.